zzzprojects/learn-orm/tutorials/codingseb-expression-evaluator/additional-variables-declaration.md

 c + 10:  21
 ```

-In addition to `Variables` dictionary, the **CodingSeb.ExpressionEvaluator** also provides a `Context` property of type object which allows you to access all public properties, fields, and methods directly of that particular object which is assigned to the `Context`.
+In addition to `Variables` dictionary, the **CodingSeb.ExpressionEvaluator** also provides a `Context` property of type object that allows you to access all public properties, fields, and methods directly of that particular object assigned to the `Context`.

 ```csharp
 public static void Example2()